seancoyne/pano/README.md

 ## Requires

-This plugin has been tested against jQuery 1.8.3.
-It should support newer versions but they have not been tested.
+This plugin has been tested against jQuery 3.4.1.
+It should support other versions but they have not been tested.

 ## Options